MaxHalleran/tweeter/README.md

 v0.0.2 - Initial styling is finished.
 Now adding a character counter to the post creator

 v0.0.1 - Starting the project, first day of work

+## Focus

+likes - enable users to 'like tweets' and store the number of unique likes on a single tweet persistantly. like data attribute - the like data attribute is needed to not have to update the web page from liking a tweet and to enable 'unliking'. like id data attribute - the like button should have a unique id (the id from the database) held in a data attribute to query it from the database. like events - the click event has to be bound to each like button after it's created, currently this is the biggest hurdle.
+Creating a listener that activates whenever a like button within the tweet container is clicked is a good way around this. like db - likes should send a put request to the server which stores either a 'like' or a 'dislike' in the tweets database entry.
+These likes will be a collection of the ids of the users that liked them and a second request will remove their id from the list.
+Users cannot like their own tweets, their id will be stored as position 0 of the array that holds the liked users and cannot be removed.
+Total likes will be calculated from the length of the array.
+This feature will only be added when users are added.

+names - names are pushed to the next line when they are too long